 The bearing design data provided on the plans shall be as indicated below.
 Applied horizontal loads shall be consistent with applied axial loads.
+Additional rows may be added if necessary for atypical bridges where one of many ULS combinations may govern.
 Any special requirements must also be specified.